Tucker Carlson

 The show 'Tucker Carlson Tonight'

 "Tucker Carlson Tonight" started airing in 2016, right after Donald Trump was elected President of the United States.
-Carlson supported the politician, denied the narrative of Russian "troll factory" interference in the presidential elections, and approved many of Trump's early initiatives, like building a wall on the US-Mexico border.
+Carlson backed Trump, dismissed claims about Russian "troll factory" election interference, and endorsed many early Trump initiatives, including the border wall.

 Tucker Carlson and Donald Trump